 2015-present Voluntary Assistant Clinical Professor, UCSD School of Medicine.

-Your Specialist for Finding Relief from Allergies and Asthma
+and Finding Relief from Allergies and Asthma